Patellofemoral Cartilage Restoration

 Find out more about cutting-edge knee pain treatments.

-Dr. Geoffrey Van Thiel is a top-rated sports physician and orthopedic surgeon in the greater Chicago area, with significant experience in patellofemoral cartilage restoration procedures in active patients.
+Dr. Geoffrey Van Thiel is a top-rated sports physician and orthopedic surgeon in the greater Chicago area, with significant experience in patellofemoral and other kneecap cartilage restoration procedures in active patients.
 There are many causes of knee pain, and having an evaluation is the first step in relieving pain, restoring normal function and preventing further joint damage.
-To learn what’s causing your knee pain ad to find out about state-of-the-art treatment options aimed at helping you maintain and enjoy your active lifestyle, call OrthoIllinois at 815-398-9491 and schedule an appointment with Dr. Van Thiel today.
+To learn what’s causing your knee pain ad to find out about state-of-the-art treatment options aimed at helping you maintain and enjoy your active lifestyle, call our Rockford office at (779) 774-1110 or our Elgin location at (815) 539-9491.
+Schedule an appointment with Dr. Van Thiel today.